What is bullying in the modern world?

 – Or –

 Imagine that you get beaten up and made fun of in the middle of the hall with 50 people gathered around.
 Someone recorded it, and it was on YouTube by the end of the day.
 You hear people talking about it at lunch.
-You feel like everyone thinks you’re weak, and like this could happen again.
+You feel like everyone is laughing at you, and like this could happen again.
 In either of these cases, you walk those halls, go to those classes, all with those same people.
 How would that experience be?

 Bullying in 2018 is not the same as it was 50 years ago, or even 10 years ago.
 It can be subtle, and there are quite a few ways that it happens: